nasa/cmr-graphql/README.md

 #### Collections

-A subset of supported arguments will automatically be sent to immidiately adjacent granule queries, for a list of those arguments see [Passthrough Arguments](#passthrough-arguments).
+A subset of supported arguments will automatically be sent to immediately adjacent granule queries, for a list of those arguments see [Passthrough Arguments](#passthrough-arguments).

 For all supported arguments and columns, see [the schema](src/types/collection.graphql).